Communicate with Hardware Using Connected IO

-You can use Connected IO to communicate with the IO peripherals on the hardware during Normal mode simulation.
+You can use Connected IO to communicate with the IO peripherals on the hardware during simulation.

-Normal mode simulation with Connected IO is an intermediate step in the Model-Based Design workflow that bridges the gap between simulation and code generation by enabling Simulink® to communicate with the hardware before deploying the model on the hardware.
+Simulation with Connected IO is an intermediate step in the Model-Based Design workflow that bridges the gap between simulation and code generation by enabling Simulink® to communicate with the hardware before deploying the model on the hardware.
 Connected IO enables you to modify your model design and monitor the effect of the modified design using the peripheral data from the hardware in a near real-time environment.
 You are not required to deploy the model on the hardware to monitor the effect of the modified design, which accelerates the simulation process.
-This Simulink (software)-STMicroelectronics® Nucleo (hardware) interaction is available in Normal mode simulation only when you enable Connected IO.

 These sections explain:

-Source blocks: Without Connected IO, these source blocks output zero during Normal mode simulation.
-With Connected IO, these blocks read data from the peripherals of the hardware during Normal mode simulation.
+Source blocks: Without Connected IO, these source blocks output zero during simulation.
+With Connected IO, these blocks read data from the peripherals of the hardware during simulation.

-Sink blocks: Without Connected IO, these sink blocks do not have any role during Normal mode simulation.
-With Connected IO, these blocks write data to the peripherals of the hardware during Normal mode simulation.
+Sink blocks: Without Connected IO, these sink blocks do not have any role during simulation.
+With Connected IO, these blocks write data to the peripherals of the hardware during simulation.

 Connected IO creates a communication interface that enables the Simulink model and the IO Server to communicate with each other.
 The Simulink model resides in your computer, and the IO Server is an engine on the hardware that contains all peripheral functions.
 The transport layer formats and transmits the data using the communication interface.